Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 5Final Thoughts

-Dogs and humans are both social creatures.
+Dogs and humans are both considered social.
 The partnership between you and your furry buddy is mutually beneficial on multiple levels.
 During a petting session, you both experience a surge in hormones and neurotransmitters associated with positivity, improved health, mental well-being, and stress relief: oxytocin, serotonin, dopamine, and endorphins.

 Featured Image Credit: Jean Alves, Pexels